Pioneering doctor spoke up for seniors' care reform right up to his medically assisted death aged 98 | CBC News

 He devoted his career — which spanned Montreal, Boston and the United Kingdom — to caring for older adults and was outspoken in asking governments to improve life for seniors.

-"To waste money on these old people who are going to die is not politically attractive," he said, deriding what he says was the attitude of some in power.
+"To waste money on these old people who are going to die is not politically attractive," he said.

-Bayne became a professor of medicine at McMaster University in Hamilton, Ont., in 1970 and stayed there until his retirement in 1989.
+Bayne became a professor of medicine in 1970 at McMaster University in Hamilton, about 70 kilometres southwest of Toronto, and stayed there until his retirement in 1989.

 He received an honorary degree from McMaster in 2006 for his work raising awareness of the need for the specialty of geriatric medicine, which was accredited by Canada's Royal College of Physicians and Surgeons only in 1977.